 Every spring, as we emerge from the cold and darkness of the winter and start enjoying the longer days and warmer temperatures, many of us embrace the annual Spring Cleaning tradition in both our personal and professional lives.
 We start to think of ways to clean the slate, eliminating the old and stale so we can start fresh.

 For email marketers, this is a great time to re-evaluate the email calendar, shedding ineffective strategies and replacing them with new and different approaches to refresh the program.
-Here are a few of our favorite spring cleaning tips you can follow to freshen up your calendars and reinvigorate your email marketing efforts:
+Here are a few of our favorite spring cleaning tips you can follow to freshen up your calendars and freshening up stale email ideas:

 Out with the old.